esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Your steps should be:

+1) Load micro612 environment.

-1) Create a SLURM script to run the shell script in the directory and submit to cluster
+2) Create a SLURM script to run the shell script in the directory and submit to cluster

-2) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)
+3) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)

 Exercise – Colistin resistance in Acinetobacter
 -----------------------------------------------